TheLartians/ModernCppStarter/README.md

 - Use this repo [as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and replace all occurrences of "Greeter" in the relevant CMakeLists.txt with the name of your project
 - Replace the source files with your own
-- For single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
+- For header-only libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
-- Add your project's codecov token to your project's github secrets under `CODECOV_TOKEN`
+- Add [your project's codecov token](https://docs.codecov.io/docs/quick-start) to your project's github secrets under `CODECOV_TOKEN`
 - Happy coding!

 Eventually, you can remove any unused files, such as the standalone directory or irrelevant github workflows for your project.